helloparthshah/Todoapp/README.md

-# todo
+# Todo

-A new Flutter project.
+App to create and manage a todo list.

 ## Getting Started